 - 1 tablespoons ground cinnamon

-Knead dough on lightly floured surface for 5 to 10 minutes.
+- Knead dough on a lightly floured surface for 5 to 10 minutes.
 Place in an oiled bowl, cover and let rise until doubled in size, usually 2 - 3 hours.

-Spread melted butter all over dough.
+- Spread melted butter all over the dough.
 Mix sugar and cinnamon and sprinkle over buttered dough, followed by the chocolate chips.

-Beginning at the 15-inch side, role up dough and pinch edge together to seal.
+- Beginning at the 15-inch side, roll up the dough and pinch edge together to seal.
 Cut into 10 - 12 slices.

-Place half the buns into the muffin cups and let rise until dough is doubled (about 45 minutes to an hour).
+- Place the buns into the muffin cups and let rise until dough is doubled (about 45 minutes to an hour).

 For the topping: